asahi417/visual-wsd-baseline/README.md

-# Visual Word Sense Disambiguation (V-WSD): Benchmark and Evaluation Script
+# Visual Word Sense Disambiguation (Visual-WSD): Benchmark and Evaluation Script
 This repository contains a baseline to solve Visual Word Sense Disambiguation (V-WSD) and the script to evaluate the results for the V-WSD.

 ## Get Started